idiidk/portfolio/content/about.md

-Hello!
-My name is Vincent Brouwer and I'm from the Netherlands.
-I live in Zutphen which is a small town in the province of Gelderland.
-Most of my life I've been very interested in anything that had to do with computers, whether it was gaming or programming I was always looking for a way to make it do new things.
+My name is Vincent Brouwer, and I hail from the Netherlands.
+I reside in Zutphen, a quaint town nestled in the province of Gelderland.

+I have a passion for creating beauty and am enamored by the enduring nature of code's conceptual permanence.
+It's an art form that transcends time, destined to outlast me, for better or for worse.
+This is what fuels my drive.

+:)